Optimize Growth When Setup Looks Correct

 Prev Next

-If your Web Push setup is active, the opt-in prompt is displaying as expected, and no errors are visible, but you're still not gaining new subscribers, there might be underlying behavioral or targeting factors at play.
+If your Web Push setup is active, the opt-in prompt is displaying as expected, and no errors are visible.
+However, you're still not gaining new subscribers; there might be underlying behavioral or targeting factors at play.
 Here are a few key areas to investigate:

 Silent Permission prompt

 Browsers remember if a user has previously dismissed the opt-in prompt.
 After repeated rejections, the prompt may stop appearing altogether.
-As a preventive action, in this case, you can visit Optin Configurations and adjust Display Settings accordingly.
+As a preventive measure, you can visit Optin Configurations and adjust Display Settings accordingly.

 Overly narrow targeting

 Review your campaign filters.
-If the prompt is limited to a specific page or behavior by a custom rule, it may be shown to a very small pool of visitors — or even no one at all.
-You can review these custom rule and opt-in trigger settings below:
+If a custom rule limits the prompt to a specific page or behavior, it may be shown to a very small pool of visitors — or even no one at all.
+You can review these custom rules and opt-in trigger settings below:

 Saturated audience